gvwilson/thirdbit/src/fiction/iffy/1/index.md

 horned heads low and sweat steam rising from their backs.

-She held her breath as one of the musk ox stepped forward in front of Edson and pawed the ground.
+She held her breath as one of the musk ox stepped forward in front of Benício and pawed the ground.
 Sunlight reflected off a collar around its neck—no, not a collar, a rider!
 A small bot like a four-legged spider nestled in the fur on the ox's meaty shoulders.

-Edson slowly lowered his hand
-set his rifle on the ground,
+Benício slowly lowered his hand set his rifle on the ground, and knelt, head bowed.
-and knelt,
-head bowed.
 The ox snorted and stepped daintily closer to him.

 "Saints," Iffy breathed as it nuzzled the Ecologist.
-She half-expected the bot on its back to crawl onto Edson's head and drill into his skull to take over his body like something from a horror sim.
+She half-expected the bot on its back to crawl onto Benício's head and drill into his skull to take over his body like something from a horror sim.
 Instead,